A Survey on Document-level Neural Machine Translation: Methods and Evaluation: Document-level Neural Machine Translation

-Inspired by \cite{Yang:16}, Miculicich et al. \cite{Miculicich:18} used three previous sentences as context by employing a hierarchical attention network (HAN) having two levels of abstraction: the word-level abstraction allowed to focus on words in previous sentences, and the sentence-level abstraction allowed access to relevant sentences in the context for each query word.
-They combined the contextual information with that from the current sentence using a gate.
-The context was used during encoding or decoding a word, and was taken from previous source sentences or previously decoded target sentences.
-Their experiments on Chinese$\rightarrow$English and Spanish$\rightarrow$English datasets demonstrated significant improvements in terms of BLEU.
-They further evaluated their model based on noun and pronoun translation, and lexical cohesion and coherence.
-Although they reported decent improvements for their HAN architecture, they did not report whether the gains achieved were statistically significant with respect to the baseline or not.
+Miculicich et al. \cite{Miculicich:18} used three previous sentences as context by employing a hierarchical attention network (HAN) \cite{Yang:16} having two levels of abstraction: the word-level abstraction allowing to focus on words in previous sentences, and the sentence-level abstraction allowing access to relevant sentences in the context for each query word.
+They combined the contextual information with that from the current sentence using a gate, and used it during encoding and/or decoding a word based on if it was taken from previous source sentences and/or previously decoded target sentences respectively.
+Their experiments on three datasets demonstrated significant improvements in terms of BLEU.
+They further evaluated their model based on noun and pronoun translation, and lexical cohesion and coherence; however, they did not report whether the gains achieved for the discourse evaluation were statistically significant with respect to the Transformer baseline or not.